GWU-DBMS-For-Analytics/PGimeno_Yelp/README.md

 #  Yelp Academic Dataset  Analysis
 by Paul Gimeno - 4/20/21

-The proposed final project will analyze Yelp's academic dataset (6GB) using data transformation concepts used in class with respect to relational databases.
-In particular the project will contain 4 main sections:
+This project will analyze Yelp's academic dataset (6GB) using data transformation concepts used in class with respect to relational databases.
+It will cover the following topic areas:

- 1. Parsing large JSON files and DB transfer.
+ 1. Parsing large JSON files and loading python objects into permanent storage (relational db)
- 2. EDA on Yelp Business and User data using SQL DML syntax.
+ 2. EDA on Yelp Business and user data to answer basic questions using SQL DML syntax.
- 3. NLP on Yelp user reviews.
+ 3. Perform basic sentiment analysis by leverage freemium API's available on the web on Yelp user reviews.
- 4. Alternative Processing using ORM via SQL Alchemy
+ 4. Run the same analysis via an ORM using SQL Alchemy